squidfunk/mkdocs-material/docs/customization.md

 ## Adding assets

 [MkDocs] provides several ways to customize a theme.
-In order to make a few small tweaks to Material for MkDocs, you can just CSS and JavaScript files to the `docs` directory.
+In order to make a few small tweaks to Material for MkDocs, you can just add CSS and JavaScript files to the `docs` directory.

   [MkDocs]: https://www.mkdocs.org